AlibabaCloudDocs/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create a custom result table.md

 public String getName();
 ```

-## Example: Create a custom ApsaraDB for Redis result table
+## Example of creating a custom ApsaraDB for Redis result table

-To create a custom ApsaraDB for Redis result table in the Realtime Compute for Apache Flink console, upload the JAR packages and reference the resources.
-Then, set the type parameter in the CREATE TABLE statement to `custom` for the custom sink plug-in and specify the class that implements the required interface for the plug-in.
-For more information about the example of a custom ApsaraDB for Redis result table, see [Examples](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/110869/cn_zh/1552549477388/customsink_redis.tar.gz).
-You can use the following sample code to create a custom ApsaraDB for Redis result table:
+Download [Demo of Realtime Compute for Apache Flink V3.0](https://github.com/RealtimeCompute/blink_customersink_3x).
+Go to the blink\_customersink\_3x directory, run the `mvn clean package` command, and then upload the JAR package blink\_customersink\_3x/target/blink-customersink-3.x-1.0-SNAPSHOT-jar-with-dependencies.jar that is compiled in the Realtime Compute for Apache Flink console.
+After you reference required resources, you must specify `type = 'custom'` for the custom sink plug-in, and specify the class for implementing the API.

+**Note:** This example is only used as a reference for developing custom result tables.
+It is not suitable for production purposes.

 ```
 create table in_table(